-This website offers an introduction to the many ways judicial systems can be structured, the work of international tribunals, and the field of international rule of law.
+This website offers an introduction to the many countries structure their court systems.
+National judiciaries have varied histories and legal cultures.
+JW explores these traditions and offers insights about different approaches to court procedure and judicial administration.
 Please click here to view a short video about the site.
 Background information and a list of contributors can be found here.

 Legal Traditions